openforcefield/qca-dataset-submission/STANDARDS.md

 ## Each molecule must have the following information:
 - Canonical isomeric explicit hydrogen mapped SMILES
-- Provenance info of SMILES generation (NEW)
+- Provenance information of SMILES generation (NEW)
 - Coordinates
 - Total charge